This website is for anyone interested in

 I do not charge any fees for listing Bristol vehicles for sale on this page, but I regret I cannot advertise events due to lack of available time.
 I do however list Bristols advertised on eBay in the hope of alerting buyers who may otherwise miss the opportunity and have added a few additional links to interesting eBay categories such as those for Photos and Models at various points on the website.

 I hope that whether you are a regular visitor to this site or you have simply stumbled across it you can sense the enjoyment I have derived over many years in compiling it (and continue to do so - there's still a long way to go before I'm "finished" documenting these wonderful timeless vehicles).
 I have recently started a number of new pages which deal with the more unusual and noteworthy aspects of operation and use of the VR, Lodekka, RE and LH models and I thought it was time to share the links for these new pages with you.
 All are still very much under construction so do please come back periodically and see what I have added.
 The first page deals with unfortunate incidents resulting in fire and accident damage.
-Next comes advertising liveries (this will take a long time to complete and so far I have only started the Bristol Omnibus and Eastern Counties pages!).
+Next comes vehicle liveries (this will take a long time to complete and the list is so far very incomplete).
 Finally there is a repository for operations, uses and conversions which I think merit their own separate entry which I am calling Unusual Bristols.
-Don't forget I have listed some coverage of Bristols on YouTube as well.
+I have also listed some coverage of Bristols on YouTube.
 If you have any contributions for any of these pages I would be delighted to hear from you.

 ||Please help to support this website by using this link.
 Anything you buy (not just bus-related items) on eBay, having clicked through from here, results in a commission payment of a few pennies which I put toward the cost of having this website professionally hosted.|